rrpt66-M/CyberX-Analysis/README.md

 </p>

 <p align="center">
-  CyberX Analysis is a demo program that showcases advanced data analysis techniques in the field of cybersecurity.
+  CyberX Analysis is  program advanced data analysis techniques in the field of cybersecurity.
 </p>

 ## 🚀 Features